Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Fingerprints (if required)

-- Get receipt
+- Get your receipt

-- Note expected processing time (ask sheriff)
+- Note the expected processing time (ask the sheriff)

-Pro Tips for Smooth Renewal
+Tips for a Smooth Renewal

 What’s New in 2026?